Meet the Parents: Plot

-Gaylord 'Greg' Focker, a Jewish American nurse living in Chicago, intends to propose to his girlfriend for 10 months, 2nd-grade teacher Pam Byrnes.
+Greg Focker, a Jewish-American nurse living in Chicago, intends to propose to his girlfriend of ten months, second-grade teacher Pam Byrnes.
 He chooses to get her father's blessing at her sister Debbie's wedding at their parents' house on Long Island, and plans to propose to her in front of her family.
-This plan is put on hold when the airline company loses his luggage, which contains the engagement ring.
+This plan is put on hold when the airline loses his luggage, which contains the engagement ring after airport security refused to let him take it through the x-ray machine and making him check it in.

-At the Byrneses' house, Greg meets Pam's father Jack, mother Dina, and beloved cat Jinx.
+At the Byrneses' house, Greg meets Pam's father Jack, mother Dina, and beloved cat Mr. Jinx.
 Despite displaying a friendly demeanor toward Greg, Jack is immediately suspicious of him and is critical of his choice of career as a nurse.
-Greg gifts Jack an extremely rare flower, but Jack does not recognize it, although he is a "retired florist."
+Greg gifts Jack an extremely rare flower, but Jack does not recognize it, although he claims to be a retired florist.

-Greg becomes even more uncomfortable after he receives an impromptu lie detector test from Jack.
+Greg becomes more uncomfortable after he receives an impromptu lie detector test from Jack.
 Pam explains that Jack's profession as a florist is a cover, and that he is actually a retired CIA operative who interrogated double agents.

-Meeting the rest of Pam's family and friends, including Debbie's future in-laws, Greg still feels like an outsider.
-He also becomes insecure about his relationship with Pam when he learns that she was previously engaged.
-Her ex-fiancé Kevin is amiable, handsome, wealthy, and still on friendly terms with her and her family.
+Meeting the rest of Pam's family and friends, including Debbie's future in-laws, Greg becomes insecure about his relationship with the former when he learns that she was previously engaged.
+Her ex-fiancé Kevin is amiable, wealthy, and still on friendly terms with her and her family.
 He is also the best man in Debbie's wedding.

-Despite efforts to impress her family, Greg's inadvertent actions make him an easy target for ridicule.
-Greg accidentally injures Debbie during a pool volleyball game, floods the backyard with sewage by flushing a broken toilet, breaks an urn containing the ashes of Jack's mother which their pet cat, Jinxy, uses as kitty litter, and loses a cigarette while chasing Jinxy on the roof, inadvertently setting the wedding altar that Kevin built on fire.
+Despite efforts to impress Pam's family, Greg's inadvertent actions make him an easy target for ridicule.
+He accidentally injures Debbie during a pool volleyball game, floods the backyard with sewage by flushing a broken toilet, breaks an urn containing the ashes of Jack's mother that Mr. Jinx uses as kitty litter, and loses a cigarette while chasing Mr. Jinx on the roof, inadvertently setting on fire the wedding altar that Kevin built.
 Jack also suspects that Greg is a marijuana user after he endorses the marijuana interpretation of "Puff, the Magic Dragon".
 Jack's suspicion increases when he catches Pam's brother Denny retrieving a marijuana pipe from a jacket that he lent to Greg, which Denny hastily lies about being Greg's.